-Class 35 includes services for advertising; business management; business administration; office functions.
-It includes mainly services rendered by persons or organizations principally with the object of: (1) help in the working or management of a commercial undertaking, or (2) help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments primarily undertaking communications to the public, declarations or announcements by all means of diffusion and concerning all kinds of goods or services.
+The U.S. Patent and Trademark Office (PTO), which is the federal agency charged with organization of trademarks, divides marks into 45 different "classes" of products or services.
+Class 35 includes services for advertising, business management, administration, and office functions.
+It includes mainly services rendered by persons or organizations principally to (1) help in the working or management of a commercial undertaking; (2) help in the management of the business affairs or commercial functions of an industrial or commercial enterprise; or (3) help in advertising such commercial services.

 In particular, Class 35 includes:

-- the bringing together, for the benefit of others, of a variety of goods (excluding the transport thereof), enabling customers to conveniently view and purchase those goods; such services may be provided by retail stores, wholesale outlets, through mail order catalogues or by means of electronic media, for example, through web sites or television shopping programmes;
+- the bringing together, for the benefit of others, of a variety of goods, enabling customers to conveniently view and purchase those goods; such services may be provided by retail stores, wholesale outlets, through mail order catalogs or by means of electronic media, for example, through websites or television shopping programs

 - services of advertising agencies and services such as the distribution of prospectuses, directly or through the post, or the distribution of samples.
 This Class may refer to advertising in connection with other services, such as those concerning bank loans or advertising by radio.